binbinxm/WebServer/readme.md

 It will print some basic info on console(UART0) while initialization, including sensor and wifi info.

-Anyone can send a http get request to http://IP:80, and arduino will reply with below message in json format:
+Anyone can send a http get request to http://ip/dht22, and arduino will reply below message in json format:

 {"dht22":{"status":"succeed","message":{"temperature":"19.20C","humidity":"17.20%"}}}

 or below error message:

 {"dht22":{"status":"error","message":"Error reading temperature!"}}

+**http get request should starts with below string:**

+GET /DHT22 HTTP

 # How to use this repository